Breastfeeding and Baby Friendly Hospitals

 Coordinate Outside Support Groups and Services So That Mothers and Babies Will Have Continued Support Upon Discharge.

 Excellent support and care during hospital admission for mother and baby will mean little if there is no continued support upon discharge.
-Breastfeeding relationships change as the baby grows and matures, new problems may arise, the mother may become exhausted or lack confidence, and the best solution for almost all of these issues is a good support system.
+Breastfeeding relationships change as the baby grows and matures, new problems may arise, and the mother may become exhausted or lack confidence.
+The best solution for almost all of these issues is a good support system.

-Mothers should be given information on where to call or go for professional lactation services as well as support groups or meetings with other lactating mothers.
+Mothers should be given information on where to call or go for professional lactation services, support groups, or meetings with other lactating mothers.
 Follow-up phone calls or appointments within the first week of discharge are strongly encouraged (2).

 Ask yourself...